 (23) Buy yourself a glass lamp.
 The colourful glass lamps you’ll see hanging in almost every establishment in the city make a great souvenir to take back home.
 If you are looking for a bargain on these, I suggest you try purchasing them outside the Grand Bazaar and away from the main touristy areas; you’d be surprised at how drastically the prices drop.
 A medium sized lamp should run you $15-20 USD.

 (24) Dine with the best view of Istanbul.
 If you want a restaurant with a great view that won’t break your wallet, I recommend Hamdi Restorant.
 The 180-degree views showcase the Süleymaniye Mosque, Rüstempaşa Mosque, Galata Tower, and the Bosphorus.
 Not only that, but they make a delicious köfte and roasted eggplant.

 (25) Go to a belly-dancing show.
 If you’re after a performance with more of an entertainment factor, then you’re in luck because Hodjapasha Dance Theatre (the same venue that puts of the Whirling Dervish performance), also has folkloric and belly-dancing performances.
+You can also watch a belly-dancing and folk show as you cruise down the Bosphorus.
 Prepare to be whisked back into 1001 Arabian Nights.